Chorus says traffic on its UFB network reached a record high on Thursday evening. It says data traffic peaked at 3.15Tbps.

 The network coped with the load without congestion.
 We can’t take this for granted.

-Earlier in the year traffic surged when New Zealand first went into lockdown.
+Earlier in the year traffic on the Chorus network surged when New Zealand first went into lockdown.
 This was a heady mix of people working from home during the day and using video conferencing.
 They then stayed in at night and streamed movies or TV shows.

 Volume all the way up to 11